aarch23/OptYx/README.md

+# __OptyX: Machine Learning__

 Disclaimer:

-Within the OptyX repo - you will notice numerous versions of notebooks & csv files - These remain to demonstrate that there were multiple iterations of code restructuring and data formatting that took place before our final versions.
+Within the OptyX repository, you will notice numerous versions of different Jupyter notebooks & csv files - These remain to demonstrate that there were multiple iterations of code restructuring and data formatting that took place before our final versions.

 Data Gathering: